xiwenchao/fully_observed_demo/README.md

 * sklearn == 0.19.2

 # Data
-The original dataset, **KuaiRec**, including the big matrix for traing and small matrix for evaluation, is detailed and provided in https://chongminggao.github.io/KuaiRec/#.
+The original dataset, **KuaiRec**, including the big matrix for traing and small matrix for evaluation, is detailed and provided in https://kuairec.com/#.
 Here, we have prepossessed the data for building our CRS exactly following the implementation of EAR (https://ear-conv-rec.github.io/manual.html).
-All necessary data files to run the code are provided in "/data".
+You can find all necessary data files to run the code in "/data".
 Specifically, these files contains all the positive samples of each user for training, validation and testing, the embeddings of items, users and attributes derived from FM model, as well as the relations between all items and attributes.

 # File Structure